Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics have a 5-5 record against the spread while going 5-5 overall over their last 10 contests.
+- The Celtics are 5-5 against the spread and 5-5 overall over their past 10 contests.

-- Seven of Celtics' last 10 games have gone over the total.
+- The Celtics have gone over the total in six of their past 10 contests.

-- Boston has covered the spread in a higher percentage of its home games than road games.
-It has covered 23 times in 41 opportunities at home, and it has covered 22 times in 41 opportunities in away games.
+- Boston has covered the spread in a higher percentage of its home games than away games.
+It has covered 23 times in 41 opportunities at home, and it has covered 22 times in 41 opportunities on the road.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.